mwo/hooklib/README.md

 console.log(foo) // -> 20
 ```
-Here's the same example but with a already defined configerable property.
+Here's the same example but with a already defined configurable property.
 ```js
 var hooklib = new hookLibrary();